saikotek/docs/pages/bare_metal_cloud/dedicated_servers/partitioning_ovh/guide.en-gb.md

 Basic customer input data errors are directly handled by the OVHcloud API.
 This is the most common and easiest situation as customers can see the error synchronously and retry immediately.

 Customer input data related to partitioning might be too specific to be checked by the OVHcloud API and therefore require pre-processing time.
-The drawback is that customers are notified later during the OS installation process.
+The drawback is that customers are notified later during the OS reinstallation process.

 Within the [OVHcloud Control Panel](https://www.ovh.com/manager/#/dedicated/configuration), this is visible on the progress bar
 From the [OVHcloud API](https://api.ovh.com/), this status can be obtained with the following API call: